 - You second guess yourself because, well, how the heck are you going to move all of your data from one platform to another seamlessly, without the risk of losing precious material?

-Building your case for a response management tool and, ultimately, getting your team to adopt it can be tough to navigate.
+Building your case for a new response management tool and, ultimately, getting your team to adopt it can be tough to navigate.
 But the results are undeniable once you’re working more efficiently and winning more business.

 Here are nine steps to follow to ensure that your team will embrace your new response management tool.